 How to hike the Rhino Rock hiking trail

-It is not super difficult to hike the Rhino Rock trail.
-But the most difficult part is looking for the markers along the trail and descending a short slippery path on the way to the rock.
+The Rhino Rock trail is not hard but the most difficult part is looking for the markers along the trail and descending a short slippery path on the way to the rock.

 - Difficulty: easy to intermediate (slippery slopes and navigation)